dariogarcia/dariogarcia.github.io/_posts/2021-12-14-scientific-publications.md

 ### A New Platform for Research

 The previously proposed solution is hard to implement in today's regime of private publishers and corporative venues.
-To organize all proposed solutions, we propose a new platform for research, one that includes all relevant actors.
-However, in the context of science, the main actors are research contributions, not people.

-There are two main types of contributions, original and enhancing ones.
-Additionally, there's authors, who can be attributed with contributions.
+To implement all proposed solutions, we propose a new platform for research.
+In this system, there are two main types of contributions, original and enhancing ones.
+Additionally, there's authors, who can be attributed with either type of contributions.

 #### Original Research Contributions

-An original research contribution is one which can be differenciated from the state of the art by itself.
-A work producing and assessing it's own hypothesis.
-Each original research contribution has a reliabilty and relevance score.
+* An original research contribution is one which can be differenciated from the state of the art by itself.
+A work producing it's own hypothesis.
+* Each original research contribution has a reliabilty and relevance score.

-* Whenever a new research contribution is submitted, it is assigned a baseline of reliability and relevance.
+* Whenever a new research contribution is submitted, it is assigned a base reliability and relevance.
-  * Reliability: Based on author's current reliability.
-It substracts a percentatge of it per author.
-This will be returned as reviews come in and take the place for that reliability.
-  * Relevance: Based on cited sources, quality and other metrics, and author self-assessment.
+  * Base reliability: A fixed percentatge of reliability is taken from each author's own reliability.
+The total is summed and counts as base reliability.
+This amount acts as a loan from each author to the submitted contribution.
+In practice, limits the amount of concurrent original contributions made by the same author.
+This lent reliability will be returned to the authors as reviews to the paper are submitted, covering up the base reliability.
+  * Base relevance: Same as above.
+Instead of reviews, citations pay relevance back.
-* Reliability is increased through reviews.
-Each review submitted provides an increase in reliability, which depends on the reviewer's expertise and confidence, together with the review score.
+* Beyond it's base value, Reliability is increased through reviews.
+Each review submitted increases reliability, the volume depending on the review score and the reviewer's expertise and confidence.
 * Reliability is not final (marked as confirmed) until the work has been independently replicated and/or reproduced.
 * Relevance is gained by citations.
 * Each original contribution has a clear set of authors, each with a percentual contribution.
 Certain categories are also attributed to specific authors (writing of manuscript, figures, tables, experimentation, footprint & ethics).
 All impact derived from an original contribution (reliability and relevance) is split among authors based on their contribution.
 Reviews can concern a specific part of contribution.